arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 One effect of this `Object` inheritance is that all classes have a constructor, even if one isn't defined, because the `Object` class has a constructor.
 This is why we can make `new Math()` objects, even though the `Math` class doesn't have any constructors of its own, nor does it have any nonstatic data or methods.

-Every class needs a `toString` method; if `toString` is not defined in a class, and objects from that class are constructed, then these objects use the `toString` provided in the `Object` class, which returns a `String` containing the name of the class and the address of the object.
+Most object-blueprint classes need a `toString` method; if `toString` is not defined in a class, and objects from that class are constructed, then these objects use the `toString` provided in the `Object` class. `Object.toString` is somewhat uninformative; it returns a `String` containing the name of the class and the address of the instance.
+When an instance is printed, such as `System.out.println(joanne);`, the `toString()` method is called implicitly.
+That is, `System.out.println(joanne);` is equivalent to `System.out.println(joanne.toString);`.

 **EXERCISE 10** Edit the [client above](#PersonClient) to print `joanne` instead of `joanne.getName()`.
 What happens?

+**EXERCISE 11** Add a `toString` method to the `Person` class.
+This method should construct and return a `String` containing some identifying information about the `Person` instance from which it is called.

 Since every class inherits from the `Object` class, every instance of every class **is an `Object`**.
-If you want to store generic data (data of "any type") in an array or `ArrayList`, this can be done with an array or `ArrayList` of `Object`s.
+If you want to store generic data (data of "any type") in an array or `ArrayList`, this can be done with an array or `ArrayList` of `Object`s like this: `ArrayList<Object> myGenericList = new ArrayList<Object>();`.

-**EXERCISE 11** Primitive data isn't stored in objects, so it cannot be stored in an array or `ArrayList` of `Object`s.
+**EXERCISE 12** Primitive data isn't stored in objects, so it cannot be stored in an array or `ArrayList` of `Object`s.
 If you want to store primitive data in an `Object` array, how might you go about it?
 In other words, what classes would you use to replace primitive data types for storage in an `Object` array?

 ## Answers to selected exercises